Overview

 Risk factors

-These factors may increase your risk of anterior prolapse:
+These factors may raise the risk of anterior prolapse:

 - Pregnancy and childbirth.
-Women who have had a vaginal or instrument-assisted delivery, multiple pregnancies, or whose infants had a high birth weight have a higher risk of anterior prolapse.
+People who have had a vaginal delivery or had a delivery with tools such as forceps have a higher risk of anterior prolapse.
+Other risk factors are having more than one pregnancy and having infants with high birth weights.

 - Aging.
-Your risk of anterior prolapse increases as you age.
-This is especially true after menopause, when your body's production of estrogen — which helps keep the pelvic floor strong — decreases.
+The risk of anterior prolapse goes up as you age.
+This is mainly true after menopause due to having less of the sex hormone estrogen.

 - Hysterectomy.
-Having your uterus removed may contribute to weakness in your pelvic floor, but this is not always the case.
+Having the uterus removed may add to weakness in the pelvic floor.
+But this does not always happen.

-- Genetics.
-Some women are born with weaker connective tissues, making them more susceptible to anterior prolapse.
+- Certain genes passed through families, called inherited.
+Some people are born with weaker connective tissues.
+This makes them more likely to have anterior prolapse.

 - Obesity.
-Women who are overweight or obese are at higher risk of anterior prolapse.
+People who are overweight and those with obesity are at higher risk of anterior prolapse.

 Diagnosis